ADES expands its fleet with another jack-up rig

 The 2014-built Perisai Pacific 101 high-specification jack-up rig can operate in a water depth of 400 feet and has a drilling depth capability of 30,000 feet.
 It was constructed at Sembcorp Marine’s PPL Shipyard in Singapore and can accommodate 150 people.

 In early 2021, the rig won a contract from Petrofac for a period of 180 days with firm eight wells, and with an optional three-well extension.
 Come September 2021 and the rig secured more work off Malaysia, which was scheduled to start in October 2021 for a period of 120 days for four wells.
-ConocoPhillips also hired this rig in February 2022 for operations off Sarawak.
+ConocoPhillips also hired the rig in February 2022 for operations off Sarawak.

 The rig’s new owner, ADES, has made several other rig purchases since late last year.
 In November 2021, ADES bought four jack-ups from Noble Corp. and in December it agreed to buy three jack-up rigs from Vantage.